How to automatically get individual files of multiple products shot together?

 Then, select the 2D button and choose the AutoMask as the shooting mode.

-2. Adjust your camera and light settings
+• 2.
+Adjust your camera and light settings

-Now, under camera settings, set the aperture to 8 and the shutter speed to 1/60 for a completely sharp photo.
+With the right lens equipped, now go under camera settings, set the aperture to 8 and the shutter speed to 1/60 for a completely sharp photo.
 Choose a value of 400 for ISO.

 Next, adjust each light source individually from 1 to 100% with the LightControl until you get the best result for your product.
 You can save these settings as a profile for future uses.
 To do this, simply click on the “Save” button and give a name to this profile.